 And the 35-year-old manager even suggested Adebayor's provocative celebration for City in front of Arsenal fans in 2009 could tempt him to give the forward a start, revealing it is an attitude he values in high-profile games.

-"For sure we take that into account," Villas-Boas told reporters regarding Adebayor's celebration.
+"For sure we take that into account," said Villas-Boas of Adebayor's celebration.
 "Revolt and motivation are always factors that I keep on speaking about but I'm still to make my decision on the starting XI."

 Spurs have had a mixed start to the 2012-13 Premier League campaign, with impressive wins such as their 3-2 victory away to Manchester United tempered by the disappointment of their 1-0 home defeat by Wigan last weekend.

 And Villas-Boas revealed that an attacking mentality may be more beneficial for his side on Sunday afternoon, given the result they achieved at Old Trafford after confronting Sir Alex Ferguson's side head-on.

 He continued: "[4-4-2] responds a little to Tottenham's philosophy and we want to be brave away from home.

 |9/4||Emmanuel Adebayor is 9/4 with William Hill to score at anytime against Man City today|

 Defoe is likely to start given the manager's description of him being "on stilts" after hitting a hat-trick in midweek against Maribor, but a forward pairing could be key if Villas-Boas chooses to attack the home side.